ewre324/baby-naptime/README.md

 Baby Naptime is intended for **educational and research purposes only**.
 Always obtain proper authorization before testing any system for vulnerabilities.
 The authors are not responsible for any misuse of this tool.

+I am not affiliated with Google or Project Zero in any way.
+This is an independent project inspired by their excellent research work which I attempted to replicate as a learning exercise.

 ## 🙏 Acknowledgments

 - Inspired by [Google's Project Naptime](https://googleprojectzero.blogspot.com/2024/06/project-naptime.html) by Project Zero researchers